Skip to main content

 Night Time Moves

-The movement of abnormal loads during the hours of darkness is not allowed, unless the police Abnormal Loads Office has granted permission.
+The movement of abnormal loads during the hours of darkness is not allowed, unless the Police Service of Northern Ireland's Abnormal Loads Office has granted permission.

-As part of an ongoing cross-border initiative, Hours of Darkness movements along the "North-South corridor" of the A1 and on to the ports of Larne and Belfast are now permissible under certain restrictions.
+As part of an ongoing cross-border initiative, hours of darkness movements along the "North-South corridor" of the A1 and on to the ports of Larne and Belfast are now permissible under certain restrictions.
 It is hoped this will reduce the unnecessary delays previously experienced by the haulage industry and make better utilisation of the available road network for all.
-Contact the Abloads office for further details.

 Notify Police of An Abnormal Load

-You must give us two days' notice to arrange movement of an abnormal load.
+You must give police two days notice to arrange movement of an abnormal load.
 Use the notification of abnormal loads form to provide us with the details and email it to [email protected]

 Please note that notifications received via email will receive priority.